alexfernandez/alexfernandez.github.io/2025/three-laws-humanics.md

 The second rule is **take care of people closer to you before others**.
 This may sound egotistical or outright selfish.
-However the opposite would lead us to very weird behavior, which we have often seen and which some find admirable, but I don't think faciliates a sane society.
+However the opposite would lead us to very weird behavior, which we can see sometimes and which some find admirable, but I don't think faciliates a sane society.

 Consider the life of the biologist [George Price](https://en.wikipedia.org/wiki/George_R._Price),